wengandrew/wengandrew.github.io/_pages/teaching.md

 I served as graduate student instructor (GSI) for ME565: Battery Systems and Control in Winter 2021.
 Beyond my core responsibilities, I organized extra tutorials on Matlab/Simulink to help students with without a mechanical engineering background catch up on course prerequisites.
 I also volunteered to update course homework, lecture material, and quizzes, to improve accessibility of course materials for students without a background in controls engineering.

 ### Guest Lecturer
-I have given multiple guest lectures on the topic of battery materials, metals, mining, manufacturing, and sustainability.
+I have served as a guest lecturer for topics covering battery materials, metals, mining, manufacturing, and sustainability.
+- ME599: Principles, Materials, Manufacturing, and Devices of Batteries (Fall 2024)
 - ME481/599: Manufacturing Processes (Fall 2023)
 - ME499/599: Battery Engineering and Lifetime Management (Fall 2023)
 - ME565: Battery Systems and Control (Winter 2022)